austinglines42/TriggernometryOceanFishing/README.md

 * These triggers do use C# code.
 The code is used to calculate the current route.
 If you're worried about the code you can review it yourself in the [TriggernometryOceanFishing.cs](https://github.com/austinglines42/TriggernometryOceanFishing/blob/v1.0.1/TriggernometryOceanFishing.cs) file.
 (I'm planning to remove in the future but at the current moment it simplifies the process a lot)
 * Does not track players more than 20 yalms away.
 * Does not track blue fish.
-* Some jankyness can happen if you have a spectral that ends early into an early spectral.

 <br>